MetaMask/Security-Code-Scanner/README.md

 ## Setup

-To use the Security Code Scanner, add the following steps to your workflow file:
+To use the Security Code Scanner, create a `security-code-scanner.yml` file in your repository's `.github/workflows/` folder:

 ```yaml
 name: "MetaMask Security Code Scanner"